 Should survey the building and its collections for hazards and the identification of previous water leaks.
 Create simple floor plans to which collections and what is in various rooms; location of fire alarms; fire escapes; emergency doors and fire extinguishers.

 Team Members and their Responsibilities

-The Director, Assistant Director, Building Manager, Building and Grounds Committee and the Department Heads.
+The Director, Assistant Director of Operations, Assistant Director of Public Services, and Library Board Building and Grounds Committee

 Director